|

 Unique poetry, plays, short stories, children's stories and visual poetry by an American author |

 The author, Deborah Young respectfully honors all of the souls sold into slavery in Natchez, Mississippi.
 The author recalls growing up in Natchez with an inkling of ill ease and surrounded by a constant heavy air of eeriness.
 The author learned years later that Natchez was indeed, built upon the commercializing of human beings.
-The selling of people afforded scores of individuals, lavish lifestyles, in the midst of atrocious mansions, recognized as antebellum homes.
-Deborah Young is the first and only writer to honor human beings sold into slavery at the Natchez, Mississippi historical site, with visual poetry, poem, stage play and screenplay.
+In Natchez, Mississippi, the selling of human beings afforded scores of individuals, lavish lifestyles, in the midst of atrocious mansions, recognized as antebellum homes.
+Deborah Young, Visual Poet has discovered her ancestral maternal genetic link to the Mende people of Sierra Leone, West Africa and paternal genetic link to the Ashanti (Asante) people of Ghana.
+Hundreds of thousands of the Mende were enslaved during the 16th and 18th century and transported to the United States, Caribbean and South America.
+The Akan-Ashanti (Asante) people were the earliest enslaved Africans brought to South Carolina in 17th century by Barbados colonists.
+Unfortunately, the powerful and regimented Ashanti (Asante) Empire sold their people into slavery and played a major role in the Atlantic Slave Trade.
+The Mende and other enslaved Africans arrived in one of two slave ports; Savannah, Georgia or Charleston, South Carolina.
+On March 2-3, 1859 the largest slave sale in United States history was held at a Savannah, Georgia racetrack.
+Due to the devastating anguish of the enslaved human beings and relentless rain; the two day event was called The Weeping Time Deborah Young is the first and only writer to honor human beings sold into slavery at the Natchez, Mississippi historical site, with visual poetry, poem, stage play and screenplay.
 The author's poem, etc, was written to pay tribute to the precious souls whose lives were annihilated because of greed, trolling at the Forks of the Road.

 ...Deacons for Defense and Justice, firm objectors of bigoted oppression Deacons for Defense and Justice, legitimate advocates for integration The almighty Deacons for Defense and Justice, dependable defenders of truth Deacons, fuh true, respect and appreciation for you is overdue Your undying sacrifices and dedication justifies a listin' in the Who's Who Deacons, I salute you with absolute, steadfast reverence, true-blue For, your audacity permitted us a peaceful setting, in which to abide So, a bust on a stand exalts the DDJ, Deacons, gentlemen, forever, dignified